Find out how I can help you create a timeless document of your special day to treasure forever…

 Q. CAN WE SEE IMAGES OF A COMPLETE WEDDING?

-A: There is a good selection of wedding images throughout my website.
+A: There’s a good selection of wedding images throughout my website.
 My wedding portfolio features a selection of images from each part of the day.
-However, if you’d still like to see a full wedding (i.e. all the images as supplied to a couple), then I can bring my laptop to our initial meeting so that you can view them.
+However, if you’d still like to see a full Caerphilly wedding photography collection (i.e. all the images as supplied to a couple), then I can bring my laptop to our initial meeting so that you can view them.

-Q. IF WE CHOOSE YOU AS OUR PHOTOGRAPHER, CAN WE MEET AGAIN IN THE RUN UP TO THE WEDDING?
+Q. IF WE CHOOSE YOU AS OUR CAERPHILLY WEDDING PHOTOGRAPHER, CAN WE MEET AGAIN IN THE RUN UP TO THE WEDDING?

 Q. WHEN AND HOW IS OUR WEDDING CONFIRMED?